 As the name suggests, the interest rate on a fixed mortgage does not change at all during the entire duration of the loan, which is typically 30 years.

-For that reason, fixed-rate mortgages do not have associated mortgage indexes, margins, or caps, because they are not variable-rate loans.
-It’s a set-it-and-forget-it loan program that’s easy to understand.
+For that reason, fixed-rate mortgages do not have associated mortgage indexes, margins, or caps because they are not variable-rate loans.
+It’s basically a set-it-and-forget-it loan program that’s easy to understand.

-Another key characteristic of the fixed-rate mortgage is that monthly mortgage payments remain constant throughout the life of the loan, to the very last month when the loan is finally paid off.
+Another key characteristic of the fixed-rate mortgage is that monthly principal and interest mortgage payments remain constant throughout the life of the loan, to the very last month when the loan is finally paid off.

-In other words, there aren’t too many surprises with a fixed-rate loan, allowing the homeowner to sleep at night.
+In other words, there aren’t too many surprises with a fixed-rate loan, making it easier for the homeowner to sleep at night.
 Of course, that certainty does come at a cost, namely, a higher mortgage rate relative to adjustable-rate options.